msaunby/ssh-notes/README.md

 % ssh-keygen -t ed25519
 ```

 When deciding whether to set a pass-phrase consider how you will be using the key.
-If you are using ssh-agent it probably won't be a burden, but for some uses it's far easier to just specify a key to use and have everything run without prompts for the pass-phrase - this is how I work with VC Code remotes.
+If you are using ssh-agent it probably won't be a burden, but for some uses it's far easier to just specify a key to use and have everything run without prompts for the pass-phrase - this is how I work with VS Code remotes.

 ### ssh-agent